Was this newsletter forwarded to you? Sign up to get it in your inbox.

 Why this newsletter exists

 The consulting industry is splitting in two.
-On one side, practitioners who are building systems, leveraging AI, and compounding their expertise.
+On one side, practitioners who build systems, leverage AI, and compound their expertise.
 On the other, everyone else.
 This newsletter is for the first group.

-This is the edition I wish someone had sent me five years ago.
+This is the edition I wish I had received five years ago.
 Not a sales pitch.
 Not a manifesto about disruption.
-Just an honest accounting of what I've learned building a consulting practice in a market that's changing faster than most practitioners realize.
+Just an honest assessment of what I have learned building a consulting practice in a market that changes faster than most practitioners realize.

 Francis Beaulieu

-I spend most of my weeks talking to consultants.
-Solo practitioners, boutique firm founders, senior advisors who've been in the business for 10, 15, 20 years.
-The pattern I see is consistent and alarming: the consultants who are thriving in 2026 are operating with a fundamentally different model than those who are struggling, and the gap is widening every quarter.
+I spend most of my weeks talking with consultants.
+Solo practitioners, boutique firm founders, senior advisors who have been in the business for 10, 15, 20 years.
+The pattern I observe is consistent and alarming: the consultants who thrive operate with a fundamentally different model than those who struggle, and the gap widens every quarter.

-The difference isn't talent.
-It isn't experience.
-It isn't even specialization.
-It's systems.
+The difference is not talent.
+It is not experience.
+It is not even specialization.
+It is systems.

-The thriving consultants have built pricing models that capture value instead of time.
-They have pipelines that generate opportunities even when they're deep in delivery.
+The consultants who thrive have built pricing models that capture value instead of time.
+They have pipelines that generate opportunities even when they are deep in delivery.
 They have referral networks that produce warm introductions without active prospecting.
-And increasingly, they have AI workflows that let them deliver the kind of depth and speed that used to require a team of five.
+And increasingly, they have AI workflows that allow them to deliver the kind of depth and speed that previously required a team of five.

-The struggling consultants are still trading hours for dollars, prospecting when the last project ends, and treating AI as a novelty instead of infrastructure.
+The consultants who struggle are still trading hours for dollars, prospecting when the last project ends, and treating AI as a novelty instead of infrastructure.

-What this newsletter is, and what it isn't
+What this newsletter is, and what it is not

-This is not a tips newsletter.
-You won't find "10 ways to improve your LinkedIn profile" here.
-If that's what you need, there are excellent resources for that.
-This newsletter assumes you're already good at what you do.
+This is not a generic advice newsletter.
+You will not find "10 ways to improve your LinkedIn profile" here.
+If that is what you need, there are excellent resources for that.
+This newsletter assumes you are already good at what you do.

 This is a practice-building newsletter for senior consultants.
-Every edition covers five dimensions of a consulting practice: pricing strategy, sales and business development, collaborative networks, value creation methodology, and AI integration.
+Each edition covers five dimensions of a consulting practice: pricing strategy, sales and business development, collaboration networks, value creation methodology, and AI integration.
 Each section ends with a specific action you can take this week, not next quarter.

 The references are senior-level.
-When I cite someone, it's Blair Enns on value-based pricing, David C. Baker on expertise positioning, Roger Martin on strategic thinking, or Ethan Mollick on AI-augmented professional work.
-These are practitioners and researchers who've shaped how the best consulting practices operate.
+When I cite someone, it is Blair Enns on value-based pricing, David C. Baker on expertise positioning, Roger Martin on strategic thinking, or Ethan Mollick on AI-augmented professional work.
+These are practitioners and researchers who have shaped how the best consulting practices operate.

 Every edition includes a real AI workflow.
 Not a tutorial.
 Not a tool review.
-A specific workflow I use in my own practice or have seen senior consultants implement, with enough detail that you can set it up this week.
-The AI section is always the last one, because it builds on the strategic context established in the preceding sections.
+A specific workflow that I use in my own practice or that I have seen senior consultants implement, with enough detail for you to set it up this week.
+The AI section is always last, because it builds on the strategic context established in previous sections.

 Why solo and boutique consultants specifically

 Large firms have infrastructure: knowledge management systems, training programs, pricing committees, business development teams.
 Solo and boutique consultants have none of that.
-They have their expertise, their relationships, and whatever systems they've built themselves.
+They have their expertise, their relationships, and the systems they have built themselves.

-That's actually an advantage, if they build the right systems.
-A solo consultant with AI augmentation, a codified methodology, and a structured referral network can now deliver what used to require a 5-person team.
+That is actually an advantage, if they build the right systems.
+A solo consultant with AI augmentation, a codified methodology, and a structured referral network can now deliver what previously required a team of 5.
 The economics are extraordinary: higher margins, deeper client relationships, and a practice that compounds in value over time.

-But most solo consultants don't build these systems because nobody shows them how.
-The Big Four consulting methodology doesn't translate to a solo practice.
-The startup advice doesn't apply to professional services.
-And the generic business coaching misses the specific economics of expertise-based advisory.
+But most solo consultants do not build these systems because nobody shows them how.
+The Big Four methodology does not translate to a solo practice.
+Startup advice does not apply to professional services.
+And generic business coaching misses the specific economics of expertise-based consulting.

 This newsletter fills that gap.